leiyuancheng/HH-AB/README.md

 # HH-AB
-The file does not include all the problems and algorithms in PlatEMO, which can be imported if needed.
+The file does not include all the problems and algorithms in PlatEMO.
 You can visit https://github.com/BIMK/PlatEMO to get PlatEMO.

 platform:PlatEMO